sbryngelson/group-docs/group-syllabus/figures.md

 Do not put the sub-figure captions directly below the sub-figures if you have no "real" caption (e.g., you are just labeling them (a) or (b), etc.); in this case, instead put them in one of the corners per above.
 See the examples [here](../templates/paper/figures) for reference.

+### Color bars

+If your data involves a color bar, use one that makes sense for the data you are plotting.
+You can read more about this online, like [here](https://chartio.com/learn/charts/how-to-choose-colors-data-visualization/) or [here](https://academy.datawrapper.de/article/140-what-to-consider-when-choosing-colors-for-data-visualization).
+Common violations/problems include
+* Using the rainbow/jet color scheme (read more about the problem with this [here](https://stats.stackexchange.com/questions/223315/why-use-colormap-viridis-over-jet))
+* Using a tri-color scheme (e.g., Paraview's default blue-white-red) for data that is not centered at a unique/special value like 0
+  * A violation would be using such a color scheme for data that varies from 0 to 1
+* Not using a linear monochrome color scheme (e.g., from white to black) for data that vary uniformly as above, say from 0 to 1.

 ### Information quantity

 Your figures should only consist of the information required to tell the story or show the results that you want to show.